ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/cases/update.rst

 Refer to the `Available Fields <#available-fields>`_ and section for a list of available fields that can be included in the body of a PUT request for the ``cases`` object.

 .. hint::
-    When updating an Artifact, you can use the ``mode`` field to add or remove the following metadata:
+    When updating a Case, you can use the ``mode`` field to add or remove the following metadata:

     - ``associatedCases``
     - ``associatedGroups``